-$$s{i=1}^{q} = \sum{j=1}^{m} \frac{T_j - O_j}{T_j}$$
+$$S{i=1}^{q} = \sum{j=1}^{m} \frac{T_j - O_j}{T_j}$$

-where $T_j$ denotes the total samples and $O_j$ represents the number of overlapping samples in the feature space for $j^{th}$ location.
-Summation of these ratios at every location in $i^{th}$ region gives separability of $i^{th}$ access point cluster.
+where T_j denotes the total samples and O_j represents the number of overlapping samples in the feature space for the jth location.
+Summation of these ratios at every location in the ith region gives separability of the ith access point cluster.
 Fig. 7 shows separability of different visibility clusters.

-In order to further explain above heuristics some example visibility clusters, which exist in one of our experimental sites, are presented here.
-Effect of changing total number of access points used to define the radio map feature space is shown in tables 1 and 2.
-It is evident from these clusters that increasing features, 8 access points in table 1 and 11 in table 2, results in increased number of visibility clusters q.
+In order to further explain above heuristics, some example visibility clusters, which exist in one of our experimental sites, are presented here.
+Effect of changing total number of access points used to define the radio map feature space is shown in Tables 1 and 2.
+It is evident from these clusters that increasing features, eight access points in Table 1 and 11 in Table 2, results in increased number of visibility clusters q.
 Three locations are omitted in this clustering.
-Nevertheless only three features may not result in completely separable signal vectors.
+Nevertheless, only three features may not result in completely separable signal vectors.
 Table 3 shows visibility clustering results with different parameters.
 In this case q is 5 and omitted locations are 3.
 This clustering produces no overlap in training data of different locations as can be seen in Fig. 7.
 This shows that adding more access points to the feature space enriches discrimination information by making all sample training vectors separable.
-However acceptable values of visibility probability $P{\tau}$ restrict subspace dimensionality c to 4 and further increment of access points in c results in no visibility clusters.
-Consequently we increased the total number of access points d to 12.
-Table 4 shows visibility clusters where c = 5 in 12 access point radio map.
-Although this clustering results in only 3 clusters and completely separable training samples but 16 locations are omitted.
+However, acceptable values of visibility probability P{τ} restrict subspace dimensionality c to 4 and further increment of access points in c results in no visibility clusters.